nicole-mcg/js-laravel-validation/README.md

  - No dependencies
  - Works in Node.js and browser
- - Works with any front-end framework
+ - Takes form data as an object

 ## Setup